 Blog posts are the best resource to improve an SEO strategy, and that’s why they are the foundation of a Content Marketing strategy.
 They are responsible for attracting organic traffic from search engines.

-To write a blog post you need, first, to think about the keyword of that content.
+To write a blog post, you need to think about the keyword of that content.
 Keyword research is essential to see what your audience is looking for.
 After that, you’ll need a copywriter to produce the text.

-Copywriters have developed, over the years, several techniques to write content that persuade the reader to take action, such as purchasing something.
+Over the years, copywriters have developed several techniques to write content that persuade the reader to take action, such as purchasing something.

-After having the content written, you’ll need to optimize it thinking about all the SEO rules.
+After writing the content, you’ll need to optimize it, considering all the SEO rules.
 This optimization is the key to taking your content to the first position on the search engines.

-The function of infographics is to explain something quickly and objectively, so that a person just looks and understands the message without any effort.
+Infographics explain something quickly and objectively so that a person looks at and understands the message without effort.

-The infographics’ production process, initially, is the same as blog posts, but after a review, it will be designed by a graphic designer before it is published.
+Initially, the infographics’ production process is the same as blog posts, but after a review, it will be designed by a graphic designer before it is published.
 This kind of content may be offered on landing pages to generate leads.

-To stay competitive in the online market today it is mandatory to include videos in your Content Marketing strategy.
+To stay competitive in the online market today, including videos in your Content Marketing strategy is mandatory.

-Finding a way to capture the audience’s attention is very important and video is a format that can be consumed wherever people are, including while they are doing other things, such as waiting for medical attention or using public transport.
+Finding a way to capture the audience’s attention is significant, and video is a format that can be consumed wherever people are, including while doing other things, such as waiting for medical attention or using public transport.

 Video marketing may engage your audience quickly and efficiently.
 People are consuming more video content than other formats.
-This makes video one of the best types of content to use in your strategy.
+Videos are one of the best types of content to use in your strategy.

-Also, according to Think With Google, 80% of people switch between video and online search when they research products to buy.
+Also, according to Think With Google, 80% of people switch between video and online searches when researching products to buy.

 Even if they do not decide to buy after watching the video, they remain under the effect of the video for a long time.

-If you post your video on a Youtube channel there are some optimization techniques that can be used to guarantee that your video will be found by the users of the platform.
+If you post your video on a Youtube channel, some optimization techniques can be used to guarantee that the platform users will find your video.

-Using tags, video descriptions, subtitles, and linking to other pages related to the content are a few tips for that.
+Using tags, video descriptions, subtitles, and links to other pages related to the content are a few tips for that.

 Ebooks are an excellent content format to offer in exchange for some information such as name and email.
-Visitors can’t resist downloading this kind of publication, especially when the subject is relevant to them.
+Visitors can’t resist downloading this kind of publication, especially when the subject is relevant.

 Beyond getting the consumers’ information through forms in landing pages, ebooks allow you to dive deeper into the content, explaining points that weren’t treated in a regular blog post.

-Because of that, this content format is a complete pack of efficient resources to grow your lead base and, consequently, increase your sales.
+Because of that, this content format is a complete pack of efficient resources to grow your lead base and increase your sales.